wholesomecode/wholesome-block-comments/readme.txt

 1. Ensure you have turned on `Show Avatars` from the WordPress dashboard `Settings > Discussion` panel.
 2. Ensure you have registered an Avatar for your email address at [Gravatar](gravatar.com).

+= I've altered my email settings, but I am still getting email notifications =

+1. Edit your email settings via your profile
+2. Ensure you uncheck "Receive notifications for comments on posts you have contributed to", as a comment counts as a contribution.

 == Screenshots ==

 1. Screenshot of block comments